Epitome87/Modern-React-Bootcamp-Journey/README.md

      - None!

 The rest of this section is spent coding this example.
 It is rather simple and straightforward, so not many notes to be written!

+### Old Notes For Section 8

+- If a call to setSTate() depends on current state, the safest thing is to use the alternate "callback form".
+A good example of why is if we were to call setState() on the same value multiple times in a row (for some reason).
+Only the final call to setState() would be used, since React will notice the previous calls and assume that the final one holds the correct state.
+Callback form: setState( (prevState) => return { count: prevState.count + 1}.
+This is for Class-Components

+- It's good to define a callback function elsewhere in the code for the above purposes.
+It looks nicer and lends itself for use in Redux.
+Example: function incrementCounter(prevState) { <stuff> }; And then below: this.setState(incrementCounter).
+Easier for testing too: expect(incrementCounter({ count: 0 })).toEqual({ count: 1});

+- Mutating nested data structures in your state can cause problems w/React.
+Do immutable state updates: A much better way is to make a new copy of the data structure in question and then add new data / update it.
+We can use any "pure function" to do this, like array.map, .filter, .reduce, and the spreado perator. **IS THIS STILL VALID, OR IS COLT OUTDATED**

+- To solve the above, make use of the spread operator: this.setState({ icons: [...this.state.icons, newIcon]})

+- Minimize Your State: In React, you want to try to put as little data in state as possible.
+Litmus test: Does x change?
+If not, x should not be part of state.
+Should be a prop.
+Is x already captured by some other value y in state or props?
+Derive it from there instead.

+- Examples of Bad State Design: this.state = { first: "Matt", last: "McGrath", birthday: <some data>, age: 34, mood: "irate".
+1) Does Matt's first name or last name ever change?
+No!
+2) Does his birthday ever change?
+Nope!
+3) Matt's age DOES change, however if we had this.props.birthday we could easily derive it from that.
+4) Mood is a valid candidate for state.

+- State should live on the Parent: We want to support the downward data flow philosphy of React.
+It makes more sense for a parent component to manage state and have a bunch of dumb stateless child display components.
+Makes debugging easier because the state is centralized.
+Easier to predict where to find state: \* Is current component stateless?
+Find out what is rendering it.
+There's the state.

 ## Section 09 - State Exercises